< Back

 Location:

-Indirect and Color Lymphography: Comparative Analysis in the Detection of the Sentinel Lymph Node in Bitches with Breast Tumor
+Indirect and Colour Lymphography: Comparative Analysis of the Detection of Sentinel Lymph Nodes in Bitches with Breast Tumours

 Favarão KG, Ziliotto L, Martins EGA